 When purchasing a fine painting I know an increasing number of clients are very keen to see their purchases accompanied by a Certificate of Authenticity.
-In the UK this means that whether they are buying from a gallery in the West End, a fine art show such as Olympia in London, or a part-time picture seller on ebay they believe the presence of a nicely printed and signed CoA to be of great importance, and they are completely and entirely wrong.
-Unless it is signed by either the artist themselves, their official agent, or an acknowledged expert on the artist that certificate is meaningless.
+In the UK this means that whether they are buying from a gallery in the West End, a fine art show such as LAPADA in London, or even a part-time picture seller on ebay they believe the presence of a printed and signed CoA to be of great importance, and they are entirely wrong.
+Unless it is signed by either the artist themselves, their official agent or an acknowledged expert on the artist that certificate is meaningless.
 In other words, around 99% of all CoA’s out there are utterly redundant, and with respect to authenticity carry about as much weight as a note from the seller’s mum.

 Here’s the truth; a formal Certificate of Authenticity is not necessarily required to prove a work of art is genuine.
-Any valid receipt, bill of sale or proof of purchase either directly from the artist or from a professional dealer will do – and is infinitely more useful than a so-called ‘certificate’ signed by someone with no more legal authority to authenticate an oil painting than next door’s cat.
-Ultimately, when authenticity is in question, only a conclusive statement of authorship from a recognised expert on the art or artist in question is acceptable.
+Any valid receipt, bill of sale or proof of purchase either directly from the artist or from a professional dealer will do – and is infinitely more useful than a so-called ‘certificate’ issued by someone whose signature carries no legal authority.
+Ultimately, when authenticity is in question only a conclusive statement of authorship from a recognised expert on the art or artist in question is acceptable.

-In New York, all auction houses and art galleries are obligated to certify the works they sell to be authentic, which usually means providing certification based upon a consensus of experts in the specific field.
-In France meanwhile, heirs of an artist are often designated as legal authenticators due to their knowledge of an artist’s work, as well as academics with relevant degrees that have published in the field.
+In New York all auction houses and art galleries are obligated to certify the works they sell to be authentic which usually means providing certification based upon a consensus of experts in the specific field.
+In France meanwhile the close relatives or heirs of an artist are often designated as legal authenticators due to their knowledge of an artist’s work as well as academics with relevant degrees that have published in the field.

 When in doubt the most reliable methods of authenticating a painting are cast iron provenance and technical assessment.
-Provenance – or the documented ownership history – typically includes auction, exhibition or gallery labels, comparison with other similar works by the artist, testimony of past owners and agents, a CoA signed by a recognised expert, and any original sales receipts.
+The provenance – or the documented ownership history – of a work typically includes auction, exhibition or gallery labels, comparison with other similar works by the artist, testimony of past owners and agents, a CoA signed by a recognised expert, and any original sales receipts.